-On behalf of our faculty and program coordinators, I welcome you to the Department of Instruction.
-This department provides a broad range of instructional programs and courses, which are offered for academic credit and are delivered at times, in places, and using formats that meet the needs of a diverse student population.
-Additionally, the department monitors the academic integrity of instructional programs; ensures the college’s compliance with accreditation requirements; and creates the institution’s course catalogs and schedules.
+On behalf of our faculty and program coordinators, I welcome you to the Department of Academic Affairs.
+This department is proud to offer a broad range of courses, endorsements, certificates and degrees for academic credit that are delivered at times, in places, and using formats that meet the needs of a diverse student population.
+Additionally, the department monitors the academic integrity of all instructional programs; ensures the College’s compliance with accreditation requirements; and creates the institution’s course catalogs and schedules.

 Together, we strive to enrich, encourage, and affirm our students on their educational journey, and we take pride and joy in their successes.